KTH/devops-course/contributions/essay/almajni-rezkalla/README.md

 ## Structure

 1. Introduction
-	1.1.
-Why this topic?
+ 1. Why this topic?
-	1.2.
-What is configuration management?
+ 1. What is configuration management?
-	1.3.
-The relationship between IaC and DevOps
+ 1. The relationship between IaC and DevOps
-	1.4.
-Some tools
+ 1. Some tools
-2. Puppet
+1. Puppet
-	2.1.
-Some technical information
+ 1. Some technical information
+ 1. Puppet architecture
-		2.1.1 Facts
+  1. Facts
-		2.1.2 Manifest
+	1. Manifest
-		2.1.3 Catalog
+	1. Catalog
-		2.1.4 How does Puppet work?
+	1. How does Puppet work?
-		2.1.5 Example
+	1. Example
-3. Ansible
+1. Ansible
-	3.1.
-Some technical information
+ 1. Some technical information
-	3.2.
-Ansible architecture
+ 1. Ansible architecture
-		3.2.1 Inventory
+  1. Inventory
-		3.2.2 Modules
+	1. Modules
-		3.2.3 Plugins
+	1. Plugins
-		3.2.4 Playbook
+	1. Playbook
-		3.2.5 Example
+	1. Example
-4. Puppet Vs Ansible
+1. Puppet Vs Ansible
-	4.1.
-Comparison: Ansible vs Puppet
+ 1. Comparison: Ansible vs Puppet
-	4.2.
-Comparison as a Table
+ 1. Comparison as a table
-5. Conclusion
+1. Conclusion
-References
+1. References

 ## Criteria that we want to fulfill